3dbeb41841bfbfcc24d55143816cf7f1/node-mocha-testing-intro/readme.md

 #### Setting up the app

 Take the starter code provided - this is an app we've created when we talked about routing in Express.
+Be sure to `npm install`.

 To test this app, we need to install a couple of dependencies.